 Q: What is multidrug-resistant tuberculosis and how do we control it?

 A: The bacteria that cause tuberculosis (TB) can develop resistance to the antimicrobial drugs used to cure the disease.
 Multidrug-resistant tuberculosis (MDR-TB) is TB that does not respond to at least isoniazid and rifampicin, the two most powerful anti-TB drugs.

-The primary causes of multidrug resistance are mismanagement of TB treatment and person-to-person spread.
+The reasons why multidrug resistance continues to emerge and spread are mismanagement of TB treatment and person-to-person transmission.
 Most people with tuberculosis are cured by a strictly followed, six-month drug regimen that is provided to patients with support and supervision.
-Inappropriate or incorrect use of antimicrobial drugs, or use of ineffective formulations of drugs, and premature treatment interruption can cause drug resistance, which can then be transmitted, especially in crowded settings such as prisons and hospitals.
+Inappropriate or incorrect use of antimicrobial drugs, or use of ineffective formulations of drugs (e.g. use of single drugs, poor quality medicines or bad storage conditions), and premature treatment interruption can cause drug resistance, which can then be transmitted, especially in crowded settings such as prisons and hospitals.

 In some countries, it is becoming increasingly difficult to treat MDR-TB.
 Treatment options are limited and expensive, recommended medicines are not always available, and patients experience many adverse effects from the drugs.
 In some cases even more severe drug-resistant tuberculosis may develop.
-Extensively drug-resistant TB, XDR-TB, is a form of multi-drug resistant tuberculosis that responds to even fewer available medicines.
-It has been reported in 92 countries worldwide.
+Extensively drug-resistant TB, XDR-TB, is a form of multidrug-resistant tuberculosis with additional resistance to more anti-TB drugs that therefore responds to even fewer available medicines.
+It has been reported in 100 countries worldwide.